mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 IETF-108, based on an indicated preference of the community, scheduled 50- and 100-minute slots, with 10-minute breaks, in order to keep the overall day length at 5 hours.
-This resulted in many sessions going over time, which indicated that 10-minute for breaks are not practical.
+This resulted in many sessions going over time, which indicated that 10 minutes for breaks is not practical.

 The survey after IETF-109 {{109-SURVEY}} showed high satisfaction with 60/120 minute session lengths and 30 minute breaks, and a significant improvement in